dimus/gnidump/README.md

 ### Environment variables

-To connect to gni database it needs the following:
+To connect to gni database it needs the following environment variables:

 `DB_USER`
 : mysql user for gni database